russormes/engineering_metrics/README.md

-# engineering_metrics
+# Karhoo Engineering Metrics
-Repository for a python metrics library
+A python lib to pull out some engineering metrics from various data sources such as issue tracking software and event logs.